When inspiration strikes and you come up with a big idea—like a membership site or another product—it’s easy to get swept up in the excitement.

 So, for example:

-- If you want to build a paid coaching community online, then you could do a trial run with an MVP consisting of a series of group coaching calls supplemented by a private Facebook group.
+Building a paid coaching community online?
+Do a trial run with an MVP consisting of a series of group coaching calls supplemented by a private Facebook group.

-- Or if your idea is to create a series of lessons teaching someone how to use a particular piece of software, you could first try an MVP of a brief ebook that focuses on one specific area of that software.
+- Creating software lessons?
+You could first try an MVP of a brief ebook that focuses on one specific area of that software.

 Testing the market with a minimum viable product is a great way to establish that the demand for what you're offering exists, and to save you a lot of time, effort and disappointment in the long run.